seismic-initiative/consciOS-academic-paper/paper-v1.0.md

 ---
 title: "ConsciOS v1.0: A Viable Systems Architecture for Human and AI Alignment"
 abstract: |
   Real-world human, organizational, and artificial systems exhibit persistent misalignment, brittle adaptation under distributional shift, and limited option-availability.
 Recent stress tests of anti-scheming training reduce—but do not eliminate—covert behaviors and may be confounded by growing evaluation awareness in frontier models, motivating architectures grounded in internal principles of alignment rather than external rules.
 This paper proposes ConsciOS, a formal systems architecture that models consciousness and self-regulation as a nested control system amenable to specification, simulation, and empirical testing.
 Our contributions are: (i) a principled decomposition into an embodied controller, a supervisory controller and policy selector, and a meta-controller and prior generator; (ii) a coherence-based selector that integrates expected utility, coherence, and cost for frame selection; (iii) a discretized affect index that operationalizes interoceptive feedback for rapid guidance; and (iv) a time-integrated coherence resource that gates policy complexity and option-availability.
 We provide formal definitions, algorithmic sketches and a set of testable hypotheses with simulation and human-subjects protocols.
 We situate the constructs within established literatures, outline governance and safety considerations for human-in-the-loop and agentic applications, and present a pragmatic empirical roadmap for evaluating coherence-based control in hybrid human-agent systems.
-We discuss implications for AI alignment, suggesting that coherence-based architectures may provide systematic approaches to ensuring AI systems remain coherent with human values and long-term flourishing.
+We discuss implications for AI alignment: coherence-based architectures suggest a systematic solution to ensuring AI systems remain robustly aligned with human values across contexts and timescales.
 ---

 # 1. Introduction

 Contemporary social, technological, and biological systems show persistent failures that cannot be resolved by event-level fixes alone.
+Existing alignment approaches rely on post-hoc oversight and reward shaping, which struggle with inner misalignment, adversarial attacks, and novel contexts.
 Recent evaluations of anti-scheming training report substantial reductions in covert actions but with residual misbehavior and increasing evaluation awareness, complicating assessment of true alignment [1], [2].
-This paper presents ConsciOS: a formal systems architecture that treats consciousness and its allied processes as designable, testable systems.
-We synthesize cybernetic models, active inference, and hierarchical reinforcement learning into a single engineering language intended to (a) map layered self-models to implementable control architectures, (b) formalize an affect-informed feedback channel for state selection [3], and (c) propose empirical protocols for both human and artificial agents.
+This paper presents ConsciOS, a formal systems architecture that treats consciousness and self-regulation as designable, testable systems and provides a principled foundation for building aligned systems—whether human, organizational, or artificial—grounded in structural coherence rather than post-hoc correction.
+We synthesize cybernetic models, active inference, and hierarchical reinforcement learning into a single engineering language.
+This framework is intended to (a) map layered self-models to implementable control architectures, (b) formalize an affect-informed feedback channel for state selection [3], and (c) propose empirical protocols for both human and artificial agents.

 Our goal is not metaphysical speculation but an operational research program: to convert narrative constructs into measurable constructs and falsifiable hypotheses.
 Contemplative practices across cultures represent millennia of systematic observation on consciousness, attention, and self-regulation; modern neuroscience of interoception and affect provides convergent empirical support for these mechanisms [3]-[6].
 We treat these convergent phenomenological reports as hypothesis-generating resources rather than evidentiary authority.
-Where we draw inspiration from those traditions, we explicitly avoid unfalsifiable metaphysical claims and translate narrative constructs into formal control-theoretic operationalizations (awareness → meta-controllers and policy priors; felt sense → interoceptive signals; coherence with purpose → resonance metrics) with concrete tests in Appendix A. The result is a researchable bridge from narrative practice to instrumented science.
+Where we draw inspiration from those traditions, we explicitly avoid unfalsifiable metaphysical claims and translate experiential constructs into formal control-theoretic operationalizations (awareness → meta-controllers and policy priors; felt sense → interoceptive signals; coherence with purpose → resonance metrics) with concrete tests in Appendix A. The result is a researchable bridge from narrative practice to instrumented science.
+This bridge connects to hierarchical "observer-window" frameworks (e.g., the NOW model) and empirical work on mind-wandering/meta-awareness, which emphasize multi-scale integration via synchrony/coherence and supervisory control; our nested controller architecture operationalizes these ideas for control, measurement, and AI alignment [7], [8].

-## 1.1 Terminology & Operational Definitions

-To avoid ambiguity we adopt canonical technical vocabulary for formal presentation (e.g., embodied controller, supervisory controller, meta-controller, interoceptive feedback).
-For public communication and pedagogy we use a parallel set of ConsciOS aliases (Echo-Self, Super-Self, Meta-Self, Kernel, Emotional Guidance Scale (EGS), FREQ Coin).
-On first occurrence in the main text the canonical term appears first followed by the ConsciOS alias in parentheses (for example, embodied controller (Echo-Self)).
-Appendix C (Public Translation & Operationalization) provides a complete mapping table that links every ConsciOS alias to its canonical equivalent, an operational definition, suggested measurement instruments, and key citations.
-This dual-labeling strategy preserves scientific rigor while enabling consistent public communication across community materials derived from this project.

-## 1.2 Notation & Metric Preamble

-We use the following symbols consistently throughout the paper.
-Pi (Π) denotes a candidate policy frame; C(F; S) is a coherence metric between frame F and current state S; U(F) is task-dependent expected utility; Cost(F) denotes computational/energetic costs; tau (τ) is a softmax temperature; lambda (λ) is a decay rate in cumulative measures.
-Option-Availability (OA) is operationalized as an effective action set size weighted by calibrated affordance scores.

-**Operationalizing Option-Availability:** enumerate perceived viable actions at time $t$, assign a subjective affordance score $a_i \in [0,1]$ for each option $i$ using a brief calibration, and compute $OA(t) = \sum_i a_i$.
-For simulated agents, proxy $OA$ by action entropy with an affordance calibration factor.
-These definitions support reproducible comparisons across ablations and pilots.

-## 1.3 Methods Overview
+## 1.1 Methods Overview

 This paper is primarily a conceptual and experimental design contribution.
 We propose (a) formal model definitions and algorithms for nested controller architectures, (b) operationalizations of affective and coherence measures, and (c) a set of hypothesis-driven experimental probes and simulation benchmarks.
 Full experimental protocols, measurement specifications, and analysis plans are provided in Appendix A (Experimental Protocols) and Appendix B (Measurement Instruments & Analysis Pipelines).
 In brief: